dentarg/auth0-blog/_posts/2016-11-23-how-passwordless-authentication-works.markdown

 There is no doubt that passwords have become more susceptible to being compromised in recent years.
 [Passwordless](https://auth0.com/passwordless/) authentication aims to eliminate authentication vulnerabilities.
 This recent [analysis of passwordless connections](https://auth0.com/blog/analysis-of-passwordless-connections/) shows that passwordless adoption is increasing.
 Passwordless authentication is also very useful and gaining ground in the IoT world.
 It's easier, friendlier, and faster to be authenticated into an IoT device via Touch ID, push notification, or even a onetime passcode than with traditional means.
 If you really care about security, you should look into passwordless authentication!

 We have covered how to implement practical passwordless authentication in an application using magic links.
-You can follow a similar process to achieve the same objective using a onetime code via SMS.
-[Sign up for Auth0](https://auth0.com/signup) and implement passwordless authentication today!
+You can follow a similar process to achieve the same objective using a onetime code via SMS. <a href="javascript:signup()">Sign up for Auth0</a> and implement passwordless authentication today!

 {% include tweet_quote.html quote_text="If you care about security, you should look into passwordless authentication" %}